Canadian-Wildlife-Federation/abfishpass/README.md

 **Output**

-* addition of segment_elevation to streams table
+* addition of segment_gradient to streams table

 ---
 #### 14 - Compute upstream and downstream barrier and fish species information.

-Computes a number of statistics for each stream segment:
+This script computes a number of statistics for each stream segment:
 * number of upstream and downstream barriers
 * the identifiers of the upstream and downstream barriers
+* number of upstream and downstream gradient barriers
 * the fish species stocked (on the stream)
 * the fish species which are stocked upstream and downstream
 * the fish species surveyed (on the stream)
 * the fish species which were surveyed upstream and downstream

+This script also re-matches stream ids to the fish observation data tables to match the ids for broken stream segments.

 **Script**

-compute_updown_barriers_fish.py
+compute_updown_barriers_fish.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**